-The project cost has been estimated to be \$4,725,984 with a 25% contingency cost, bringing it to \$5,907,480.
+The project cost has been estimated to be \$4,839,515 with a 25% contingency cost, bringing it to \$6,049,394.
 The detailed cost estimate and assumptions can be viewed in appendix A. Included in the estimate was the clearing, grading and filling of land, road costs, aggregate placement, asphalt for each pad, leachate management system, security and vector control, professional services and community engagement.
-A scale is already located at the Bessborough landfill and will not be included in the costs.
-Additional exclusions from this cost estimate is equipment such as aeration equipment, aeration pad and mobile equipment such as loaders, mixers, and screeners as this will be contractor supplied.
-Water is also excluded from the cost estimate.
+Excluded from this cost estimate includes equipment such as aeration equipment, aeration pad and mobile equipment such as loaders, mixers, and screeners as this will be contractor supplied.
+Water supply is also excluded from the cost estimate.